-To check polling place accessibility, look for the wheelchair symbol on the back cover of your County Voter Information Guide.
+To check polling place accessibility, look for the wheelchair symbol on the back cover of your County Voter Information Guide mailed to voters 3 – 4 weeks before an election.
 If your site is accessible, next to the symbol you will find the word Yes.

 In some polling places, temporary thresholds, ramps, signage, cones, and door props, are used to improve access to the facility.

 Voting locations must be made accessible for all people, regardless of ability.
 Under State and Federal law, all voters must be given the same opportunity for access and participation in the voting process.

 The Americans with Disabilities Act (ADA) protects people with disabilities from receiving unequal treatment within state and local government services, programs, and activities.
 (ADA, Title II) This law protects your right to vote by making sure that voters with disabilities have access to:

 - Accessible parking

 - An accessible route to the entrance

 - An accessible entrance

 - An accessible route to the voting area